These terms and conditions apply to all donations and orders on barncancerfonden.se unless otherwise stated.

 - When you sign up for newsletters or press releases, or contact us by phone or email, we collect information about name and contact details.

-- When giving a donation, becoming a monthly donor, shopping in our gift shop or ordering information material, we collect information about the name, social security number, contact details and details of your gift or order.
+- When giving a donation (for example a gift via Swich, debit card or internet banking), becoming a monthly donor, shopping in our gift shop or ordering information material, we collect information about the name, social security number, contact details and details of your gift or order.

 - When you host a collection on our website, we collect information about the name, social security number and contact details.